haru3613/getting-started-solution-template/README.md

 When receiving messages, it will initially create devices, and then update with further incoming data.
 You can see available devices in the `Devices` tab from the App. incoming data is filled first in the `data_in` resource.

-**Synchronize with Exosense**
+---
+## Get Uplinks

+ -To be released soon

+---
+## Send Downlinks

+- to be completed soon

-You can then, if needed, synchronize something to AWS IoT.
+You can then, if needed, synchronize Exosense to be able to send downlink (control) to your device.
 Follow just these steps:

 In Exosense, any control over a resource (like a trigger On/Off Panel on dashboard on a device) will generate a new **data_out** resource on Murano side.
 Then message will be send to device through downlink.
 On your ConfigIO, there is a field for your controllable channels to define downlink topics.
 Please, note that you will need to fill the downlink address by replacing your device `identity` with `+`, making a pattern definition.
 That will be automatically replaced when generating a mqtt downlink message for a specific identity of device.
 Click on this image (flow helper) for getting all information:
   ![flow_uplink_downlink.png](readme_resources/flow_uplink_downlink_AWS.png)